LED Signs – Making the Right Choice

 The latest LED signs are designed to display the highest quality picture across the widest possible viewing range, and usually offer a viewing angle of at least 160 degrees.

 Colour – Full colour, single or multicolour LED Signs.
 This is highly dependent on the function of your LED sign.
 For entrance and exit signs, or a label such as a store name, single colour is usually sufficient and is the most cost-effective option.

 However, for most applications, the full colour option has the potential to deliver the best returns – especially for larger screens.

 Sound – Depending on the nature of your LED sign, sound can play a crucial role in the immersive experience and overall impact.
 This is especially true for news, entertainment or fashion displays, and you should also consider real-time broadcast support.

 Network – Your LED sign can be a stand alone screen, or linked to a local or global display network of multiple different screens.

 Duty Cycle – It is important to take into account how much, and how often, your sign is going to be in use.
 For example, an LED scoreboard for a sports stadium is going to have a very different utilisation rate than a roadside billboard that is required to operate 24/7, and this means significantly different demands on the technology.

 While a lower price may be tempting at the outset, you will end up spending far more on maintenance and repairs in the future if you don’t choose a product that is up to your demands.
 The duty cycle applies to everything from the actual LED lamps and modules, to power supplies, communication devices, media player or computer systems, and every other subsystem.
 Make the right choice now, prioritising quality rather than the lowest possible price, and reap the benefits in the long run.
 Contact Voxson now!

-Promote your latest deals or new releases and capture new audiences with an LED sign from Voxson
+Promote your latest deals or new releases and capture new audiences with an LED screen for hire from Voxson

-Contact Voxson Today for the Best Deals on LED Signs
+Contact Voxson Today for the Best Deals on LED Screens

 1300 215 400